ropensci/roweb3/content/blog/2022-10-04-censo2017-one-year-after/index.md

 > See the Spanish version of this blog post:
 > [COMPLETAR](/blog/2022/09/COMPLETAR/COMPLETAR)

-# Summary
+## Summary

-This post is about the surprising uses I’ve noticed and the questions about the [censo2017](https://docs.ropensci.org/censo2017) R package I’ve gotten since it was peer-reviewed through rOpenSci one year ago.
+This post is about the surprising uses I’ve noticed and the questions about the [censo2017](https://docs.ropensci.org/censo2017) R package, a tool for accessing the Chilean census 2017 data, I’ve gotten since it was peer-reviewed through rOpenSci one year ago.
 The [original post](/blog/2021/07/27/censo2017/) about the package one year ago didn’t cover the different examples I present here, including a Python port of the R package.

-# Organizing the census data
+## Organizing the census data

 Three years ago, I had to complete an assignment that required me to extract data from Windows-only software in DVD format, which got very